LucDuponcheelAtGitHub/PSBP/README.md

 By now you probably agree that `calc` based proofs can become tedious.

-In what follows, I will, mostly, only show the `simp` based proofs.
+In what follows, I will, mostly, only show the `by simp` based proofs.

 ```lean
 @[simp] theorem creational_onlyFirst_sequential